Sexual Assault and Violence Across Industries: The Inaction of "Good" Men and the Shade of White Women

 The trauma that comes from such a war waged on someone’s body means that they might need days, weeks, years, a lifetime to process what happened.
 It is not easy for those who have experienced sexual assault or harassment to immediately understand what happened, or to be able to articulate it, which is why we have women speaking up sometimes decades later.
 There is no such thing as a two-way street with rape and sexual assault.
 This is a problem on the part of the systems that are in place that keep women in fear, hiding, and silence.
 The problem is that when a woman does feel emboldened to speak up, she may have co-workers, peers, bystanders, etc. who do and say nothing.
 This happens in the outdoor industry just as much as any other.
 Whether it be women in wildland fire fighting, guiding trips in the backcountry, or in the office, toxic masculinity and rape culture permeate.

-I see white people getting all riled up about their climbing, their mountain bike trail, and white water destinations that are threatened by the Trump administration, but I don’t see the same outrage when it comes to the abuse and sexual assault on women working in the industry.
+I see white people getting all riled up about our climbing, our mountain bike trail, and white water destinations that are threatened by the Trump administration, but I don’t see the same outrage when it comes to the abuse and sexual assault on women working in the industry.
 I see people rallying around protecting public lands, but failing to have nuanced conversations around the toll that extractive, capitalist structures have on the Indigenous communities that have lived on the land for time immemorial.
 I see no rallying cries on the part of the outdoor industry for the hundreds of missing and murdered Indigenous women who are erased from the conversations about conservation and preservation.

 This country oozes of toxic masculinity and rape culture and it can be found in seemingly innocuous instances like when a man requests for a woman to smile.
 The crimes of sleazy men range from violating Tinder messages to rape.
 Each of these wrongs deserving of public shame and accountability.
 So.
 Men.
-Where you at?
+Where are you?
 And I’m not just talking about the “bad” men because the binary of “good” vs. “bad” men is an absurdity.
 There is too much time spent on pandering to “good” men when it comes to topics that make them feel uneasy.
 We live in a society that allows them the most comfort and privilege.
 We don’t need a hashtag to go viral to understand the magnitude of the problem.
-We need white women to stop bargaining the safety of women of color for their own safety.
+We, white women, need to stop bargaining the safety of women of color for our own safety.
 We need men to stop sitting in complicity – in the luxury of obliviousness or willing ignorance.
 We need men to stop being shocked at the pervasiveness of rape and sexual assault.
 We need men to stop being defensive and quick to retaliate, “not all men.”
 We need men who will not make this about themselves.
 We need men to face that they are simultaneously oppressors and oppressed in this society.
 We need men to weaponize their privilege.

 Men, it is your responsibility to speak up when your friend makes a lewd comment, gives you a high-five for a one-night stand, or when you bear witness to any kind of abuse.
 The ongoing tragedy of the prevalence of sexual violence is due to nothing more than inaction.
 Rape and assault continue not because there are “bad” men.
 The war on women continues because “good” men consistently choose to look the other way.